fsvreddit/spam-src-spotter/README.md

 ![Example report](https://raw.githubusercontent.com/fsvreddit/spam-src-spotter/main/doc_images/screenshot.png)

-This app allows you to set three options.
+This app allows you to set three options:

 ### Act on sources that have been seen this many times or less

+This is the number of times that the domain has been seen on your subreddit, not across Reddit as a whole

 E.g. if the threshold is zero, no posts will be reported.
 Some subs might find it useful to run with this setting for a week or two after install to help build up a store of domains that the sub sees (although the app does attempt to build a list on install - see the Operation Notes section).